awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters.md

 # Specifying Parameter Values for the AWS CLI<a name="cli-usage-parameters"></a>

-Many parameters used in the AWS Command Line Interface \(AWS CLI\) are simple string or numeric values, such as the key pair name `my-key-pair` in the following example\.
+Many parameters used in the AWS Command Line Interface \(AWS CLI\) are simple string or numeric values, such as the key\-pair name `my-key-pair` in the following example\.

 ```
 $ aws ec2 create-key-pair --key-name my-key-pair
 ```

-Strings without any space characters can be surrounded with quotation marks or not\.
+You can surround strings without any space characters with quotation marks or not\.
 However, you must use quotation marks around strings that include one or more space characters\.
 Use single quotation marks \(' '\) in Linux, macOS, Unix, or PowerShell\.
 Use double quotation marks \(" "\) in the Windows command prompt, as shown in the following examples\.

 **PowerShell, Linux or macOS**